Review these guidelines to ensure that the first version of your Connector will:

 Application should support multiple logging levels, because Lionbridge Connectors support two logging levels:

 |Recommendation||Application should provide a user interface to locate, consume, and possibly download log files.|

 Application should clearly indicate that it reports and handles errors encountered while submitting translation jobs.

-Disclaimer: as Content API v2 is still in Beta testing stage, the following quota limitations are subject to changes.
+Disclaimer: the following quota limitations are subject to changes.